wp-plugins/formidable/readme.txt

 == Installation ==
 1. Go to your Plugins -> Add New page in your WordPress admin
 2. Search for 'Formidable'
-3. Click the 'Install
+3. Click the 'Install Now' button
-2. Activate the plugin through the 'Plugins' menu
+4. Activate the plugin through the 'Plugins' menu
-3. Go to the Formidable menu and create a new custom form or use the existing Contact Form template.
+5. Go to the Formidable menu
+6. Click the 'Add New' button to create a new form
-4. Use shortcode [formidable id=x] in pages, posts, or text widgets.
+7. Insert your form with the shortcode [formidable id=x] in pages, posts, or text widgets.
 Alternatively use `<?php echo FrmFormsController::show_form(2, $key = '', $title=true, $description=true); ?>` in your template

 == Screenshots ==
 1. Create beautiful WordPress forms without any code.